marcusoftnet/marcusoftnet.github.io/_posts/2013-06-10-moving-to-indonesia.md

 ### Will you still be around?

-You can reach me on <a href="http://twitter.com/marcusofnet" target="_blank">@marcusoftnet</a> on twitter, marcusoftnet as my gmail account too and marcusHammarberg at Skype.
+You can reach me on `@marcusoftnet` on social media, marcusoftnet as my gmail account too and marcusHammarberg at Skype.

 We're hoping to set up another blog with photos and stuff as we land.
 Now I need to plan, pack and finish the book.